Markos Vellidis: 2012–13 season

-P.A.S.
-Giannina
+PAS Giannina

-Vellidis signed for PAS Giannina on 13 June 2013 on a 2-year contract.
-His first appearance with the club was on 18 August 2013 in an away 3–3 draw against Asteras Tripoli.
-Being active for almost five years in the Superleague Greece, Vellidis could be a valuable asset for any club, therefore as Balazs Megyeri's contract expires in summer and it probably will not be renewed, Olympiacos are already looking for his replacement and the Greek player is one of the candidates.
+Vellidis signed with PAS Giannina on 13 June 2013 on a 2-year contract.
+His first appearance with the club was on 18 August 2013 in an away 3–3 draw against Asteras Tripolis.

-According to various sources Vellidis is in Olympiacos transfer shortlist and the Greek champions are watching him closely.
-Balazs Megyeri's contract expires in summer and it probably will not be renewed.
-Therefore, Olympiacos are already looking for his replacement and the Greek player is one of the candidates.
-Being one of the most stable and most valuable players of PAS Giannina F.C. during the last seasons, and in any case, the 28-year-old keeper cashed his offer with a new three-year contract for an undisclosed fee which will tie him with the club till 2018.
+According to various sources, Vellidis is in Olympiacos transfer shortlist and the Greek champions were watching him.
+Balazs Megyeri's contract would expire in summer and it probably would not be renewed.
+Therefore, Olympiacos were already looking for his replacement and the Greek player was one of the candidates.
+Being one of the most stable and most valuable players of PAS Giannina F.C. during the last seasons, and in any case, the 28-year-old keeper accepted his offer with a new three-year contract for an undisclosed fee which will tie him with the club till 2018.

-He started the 2015–16 season being the MVP of the 2nd day of the Superleague Greece in a victorious 3–1 home win against PAOK, as the keeper of PAS Giannina kept upright team with fantastic chips after the first half-hour, when his opponent pushed too much and lost significant opportunities for the equalizer.
+He started the 2015–16 season being the MVP of the 2nd day of the Super League Greece in a victorious 3–1 home win against PAOK, as the keeper of PAS Giannina kept upright team with chips after the first half-hour, when his opponent pushed too much and lost significant opportunities for the equalizer.
 From the 30th minute until the end of the half the Greek international showed superb reactions to shots from Róbert Mak, Erik Sabo and Marin Leovac.

-P.A.O.K.
+PAOK

 On 19 January 2016, Vellidis signed a half-year contract with PAOK with a possible extension for two more years, for an undisclosed fee.
 On 24 January 2016, he made his debut with the club in a derby match against rivals AEK Athens.
 In summer 2016, the coming of Serbian international Željko Brkić and the fact that Panagiotis Glykos seemed to be the first goalie for PAOK coach Vladimir Ivić created an extra pressure to Vellidis for the first goalie of the new season.
-As a result, he played only one game for the 2016–17 season in a 7–0 away Greek Cup win against Panelefsiniakos F.C.
+As a result, he played only one game for the 2016–17 season in a 7–0 away Greek Football Cup win against Panelefsiniakos F.C.
 On 31 January 2017, Vellidis solved his contract with the club.

 On 2 March 2017, English Championship club Nottingham Forest have taken Vellidis on trial.
 The 29-year-old left Greek side PAOK at the end of the January transfer window, enabling him to sign for another club before the end of the campaign.
 From the beginning of 2017, he started training as a free agent with ex-club PAS Giannina.